National Paperclip Day

 Years later, during World War II, the paper clip was used as a symbol of the Norwegian resistance to Nazi German occupation.
 Meant to show solidarity with other Norwegians during those difficult times, paper clips were worn in coat lapels by many.
 The Nazis saw this show of solidarity as a threat, and they soon prohibited paper clips altogether, threatening people who dared wear them with severe punishment.
 In fact, an enormous paper clip over a meter wide and five meters tall was erected in Sandvika, Norway, to remind people about the role this tiny object played in the nation’s history.

-How to Celebrate Paper Clip Day
+How to celebrate National Paperclip Day

 Everyone knows that paper clips can be used to hold papers together.
 But did you know how many other things can be done with them?
-This Paper Clip Day, maybe take a little time to find out just how many other things you can do wit them, and how many uses there are that you just never thought of.
+This National Paperclip Day, maybe take a little time to find out just how many other things you can do wit them, and how many uses there are that you just never thought of.
 To name but a few examples, paper clips can be used:

-•as emergency key chains (they’re really built almost the same as a normal key chain!)
+- As emergency key chains (they’re really built almost the same as a normal key chain!)

-• as emergency zipper tabs (few things are more irritating than being locked inside your jacket!)
+- As emergency zipper tabs (few things are more irritating than being locked inside your jacket!)

-• as DIY fish hooks (because we sometimes run out of authorized equipment, and the fish won’t care as long as there’s a worm!)
+- As DIY fish hooks (because we sometimes run out of authorized equipment, and the fish won’t care as long as there’s a worm!)

-• as emergency hair barrettes (sometimes you just need to get that hair out of your face!)
+- As emergency hair barrettes (sometimes you just need to get that hair out of your face!)

-• to hang ornaments whose little stringy thingies have torn (colored paper clips could actually add some color to the tree!)
+- To hang ornaments whose little stringy thingies have torn (colored paper clips could actually add some color to the tree!)

-• as lottery ticket scratchers (for those times when you just got your nails done and don’t want all that gray gunk under them!)
+- As lottery ticket scratchers (for those times when you just got your nails done and don’t want all that gray gunk under them!)

-• to unclog narrow holes, like a spray can nozzles, salt and pepper shakers, glue bottle tips, etc.
+- To unclog narrow holes, like a spray can nozzles, salt and pepper shakers, glue bottle tips, etc.